Killitar/Puls/README.md

 # Puls
 ****A web site shop pulsometers***

---I used scss, js(for made modals and slider) and BEM.--
+--I used scss, js(for made modals and slider) and BEM--